-Overview of Previous Archeological Work
+Overview of Previous Archaeological Work

-Looking at the lists of reports in the manuscript file at the State Historical Society of North Dakota (SHSND), it is evident that the vast majority of the surveys have been of small areas or narrow right-of-ways for transportation, energy, and communications projects.
+Looking at the lists of reports in the manuscript file at the State Historical Society of North Dakota (SHSND), it is evident that most of the surveys have been of small areas or narrow rights-of-way for transportation, energy, and communications projects.
 Excavations have been related to activities at Heart Butte Reservoir, Dickinson Dam, Northern Border gas pipeline, other pipelines, roads, and seismic activities.
 In addition, 63% of excavated sites are at Heart Butte Reservoir or in the right-of-way of Northern Border.